 Everyone’s juggling a lot these days.
 And there’s nothing as satisfying as finding a key piece of software to help lighten the load.
-2Do, a new entry to Setapp, is a full-featured task list that’s powerful enough for a full Getting Things Done workflow, but also flexible enough to conform to however you like to work best.
+Improve your productivity with 2Do app, a full-featured task list that’s powerful enough for a full Getting Things Done workflow, but also flexible enough to conform to however you like to work best.

 In fact, 2Do has all the power of task managers like Cultured Code’s Things, and The Omni Group’s OmniFocus.
 Apple named 2Do for Mac a best app of 2013, and Federico Viticci of MacStories named the iPad version an app of the year in 2015.
 Now that it’s part of Setapp, we think you’ll love how productive 2Do can make you.